Chenzhou: Taro lotus duck

 Taro lotus duck is a famous dish of Yizhang.
 The tender green taro lotus and a little spicy taste are combined with delicious duck meat.
 The taste is rich, fresh and spicy, delicious, the taste is mellow, the oily color is thick, and there is no greasy feeling, which is mouth-watering.
 At the 3rd Chenzhou Folk Cuisine Cooking Competition, Yizhang taro lotus duck was rated as a famous folk dish in Chenzhou.

 Geography

 Chenzhou is situated at the juncture of Hunan and Guangdong provinces at the foot of small Qitian Mountains of the Nanling Mountain Range.
 Places of interest, natural scenic spots, ancient relics and buildings make for over 100 tourism spots in the city.
 The major ones are the Suxian Hill, the Wanhuayan, the Dongjiang Lake, and the Wugai Mountain Hunting Field.
 Suxian Hill is located 2 kilometers east of Chenzhou, and covers 15 square kilometers.

 Climate

 Chenzhou has a humid subtropical climate (Köppen climate classification: Cfa), with four distinct seasons.
 Spring is subject to heavy rainfall, while the summers are long, hot, and humid with lesser rainfall, and autumn is comfortable and rather dry.
 Winter is rather brief, but cold snaps occur with temperatures occasionally dropping below freezing, and while not heavy, rain can be frequent.

+The average temperature in Chenzhou in the coldest month (January) is 6.6°C (43.9°F), which is unusually cold at the same latitude in the world, 13.7°C lower than Miami in the United States, which is exactly the same latitude.